proxymurder/hwrf/README.md

 ## IMPORTANT

-On new repository from template, modules need to be created from templates too.
+On a new repository from this template, modules need to be created from their respective templates too.

 TO-DO: find out if I can create this recursively.